How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 Tagging and Tracking Features

-Many features of asset management in manufacturing rely on the tagging and tracking of everything, from components and consumables to large pieces of equipment, vehicles, and buildings.
+Many features of industrial asset management in manufacturing rely on the tagging and tracking of everything, from components and consumables to large pieces of equipment, vehicles, and buildings.
 This can be achieved with great efficiency through asset tracking solutions such as barcodes and QR codes.

 RFID tags are an increasingly popular tagging method, and by combining tags with advanced scanners with Bluetooth and location capabilities, it’s possible to make tracking assets fast and accurate.
 Wi-fi hubs and Bluetooth beacons can work in tandem with other technology to help automate the process, making total data collection more likely.